Listen Live

 County of Grande Prairie Reeve Bob Marshall says the situation the region is facing is dire.
 He explains a letter was sent off to Agriculture Minister RJ Sigurdson, but he has not spoken to the minister directly since.

 “The whole point of this is to elevate the severity of this to the provincial government and also to our, hopefully, they will elevate it to the federal counterparts as well, because they’re the ones that will have any disaster relief programs,” Marshall says.
-“Since [we declared] Saddle Hills has declared an agricultural disaster, and I’ve talked to a few other of our neighbouring municipalities in the north part of the piece, and they’re considering and getting close to declaring as well.”
+“Since [we declared] Saddle Hills has declared an agricultural disaster, and I’ve talked to a few other of our neighbouring municipalities in the north part of the Peace, and they’re considering and getting close to declaring as well.”

 He adds that the more municipalities declare a disaster, the more severe the situation.
 He hopes that with the current drought conditions, the higher levels of government will put something in place that could help mitigate what the producers are seeing.
 Marshall says the producers who are seeing the biggest impact are those with livestock.